BED BUGS NORTHWEST

 How long can bed bugs live without feeding?

-Bed bugs have been observed to live over a year without feeding.
+Bed bugs have been observed to live over a year without feeding by going into a dormant stage.
 Temperature and other conditions can affect how long that is so there is no absolute number.
 All stages from nymph to adult can survive in dwellings for several months without a blood meal, but cannot lay eggs or molt to the next stage without a new blood meal.
 Bed bugs can lay eggs for several weeks after one meal, but will need to feed again to continue to lay eggs.

 How does temperature affect bed bugs?